 Number of employees

-The eligibility checker then searches your business’s credit file and uses the information to assess whether you ’re likely to qualify for a particular business credit card.
+The eligibility checker then searches your business’s credit file and uses the information to assess whether you’re likely to qualify for a particular business credit card.
 Your results should appear quickly, and you can then decide whether it’s worth proceeding with your application.

 If you do proceed, the lender carries out a full credit check on your business; if you don’t proceed, no damage has been done, and you can search for a different credit card or an alternative way of borrowing.

-Keep in mind that eligibility checkers can only give you an indication of your chances of acceptance.
+Keep in mind that eligibility checkers only give you an indication of your chances of acceptance.
 The results aren’t 100% guaranteed.

 Some of the benefits of using an eligibility checker include: